15 Best Running Trails In Dallas You Can Visit Today

-So, if you want to get a better idea of what some of the best running trails in Dallas are, then this guide is for you, as we’ll provide you with all of the details you need to know.
+So, if you want to get a better idea of some of the best running trails in Dallas, this guide is for you, as we’ll provide you with all the details you need to know.

 1. Cedar Brake Trail Via Cattal Pond Trail

-Starting off this list strong, this trail is an easy route that most runners can enjoy, regardless of experience or fitness level, especially thanks to its low elevation gain of 81 meters.
+Starting this list strong, this running spot in Dallas is an easy route that most runners can enjoy, regardless of experience or fitness level, especially thanks to its low elevation gain of 81 meters.

 The trail is 4.3km long, with an average completion time of 1 hour and 3 minutes, so it’s the perfect route to take if you’re looking to get a good dose of nature during your runs.